← Back to trust

 Measurement protocol: identify at least five subnets with tasks that admit external benchmarks.
 For each subnet, construct an external benchmark and measure each validator’s accuracy against it.
 Compare validator accuracy to validator stake.

-Falsification threshold: statistically significant positive correlation (r > 0.5) between validator stake and external-benchmark accuracy across at least three of the five studied subnets.
+Falsification threshold: a positive correlation of r > 0.5 between validator stake and external-benchmark accuracy across at least three of the five studied subnets.
+The criterion is effect size, stated as a convention pending a calibrated baseline, with statistical significance reported separately.

 12.2.
 Reward-performance alignment